Zoom on the Yamaha EF5500DE

 The following charts are provided to give you an idea of how some of the key specs of the Yamaha EF5500DE compare to generators of similar power (between 4000 and 5000 W).

-- If compared to generators capable of producing a similar running wattage, this generator with a lowest emitted noise of 74.1 dBA, it should be considered noisier compared to its peers of a comparable running wattage.
+- As this generator has its lowest possible noise of 74.1 dBA, it should be considered noisier compared to its peers of a comparable running wattage.
 If noise emissions are one of your priorities, you may be interested in the Yamaha EF4500iSE, one of the least noisy generators similarly powerful as this one, rated for 58 dBA.

 As you can see from this interactive chart, when compared to other 4000-5000W generators, the Yamaha EF5500DE is on the expensive side of the price range.

 The bottom line

 - GFCI Outlets

 - Remote start capable

 - On the heavy side (243.7 lbs)

 - On the noisy side (74.1 dBA)

 |Running amps (@120/240V)||37.5/18.8 amps|